apache/cordova-docs/www/docs/en/3.6.0/guide/platforms/android/tools.md

 This guide shows how to use Cordova's set of platform-centered shell tools to develop Android apps.
-This development path, discussed in the
-<a href="../../overview/index.html">Overview</a>, may offer you a greater range of development options than
-the cross-platform CLI tool described in <a href="../../cli/index.html">The Command-Line Interface</a>.
+This development path, discussed in the Overview, may offer you a greater range of development options than the cross-platform CLI tool described in The Command-Line Interface.
 For example, you need to use shell tools when deploying a custom Cordova WebView alongside native components.
-Before using either development path, you must first configure the Android SDK environment as described in the <a href="index.html">Android Platform Guide</a>.
+Before using either development path, you must first configure the Android SDK environment as described in the Android Platform Guide.

 To enable shell tools for Android, download Cordova from [cordova.apache.org](http://cordova.apache.org).
 The download contains